 – In a qualifying flight, the flight is cancelled and the competitor is granted a reflight.

 – In the final flight, the judge let the flight finish without reporting the problem and does his best to judge and validate the circuit laps.
 If the competitor wins, the final flight is then re-run.

 Apart from the reasons for a reflight mentioned above, a reflight can be granted when a flight cannot be completed in normal conditions due to unexpected causes beyond a competitor’s control.

-A reflight can be granted when a model cannot be prepared or when the flight cannot be started in the allowed time limit for safety reasons or is disrupted by external interference.
+A reflight can be granted when a model cannot be prepared or when the flight cannot be started in the allotted time limit for safety reasons, or is disrupted by external interference.